 My arduous 25 year quest to find my father is over at last.
 I am a Ferguson.
-I have four sisters, plus 12 or 13 nieces and nephews.
+I have four sisters, twelve nieces and nephews plus numerous cousins.
 I am elated, reeling from these recent developments and working hard to assimilate the news.
 It proves my theory that the truth always surfaces, like a law of nature and no matter how long it may take.

 My biological father is 87.
 We don’t have much opportunity for a relationship at this late date but with no name or leads I had given up hope of ever finding him and certainly didn’t expect him to be alive.
 It would be lovely if I’ve inherited his longevity genes along with his red hair.